CMagnac/CMagnac-first-blog/_posts/2022-12-10-python-with-xls.md

 ---
 layout: post
-title: Working on xls with python
+title: Xls to html and sql with Python
 date: 2022-12-10 10:00:09 +0200
 categories: programming
-caption: <a href="https://www.freepik.com/free-vector/data-extraction-concept-illustration_12079896.htm#query=data&from_query=dataframe&position=8&from_view=search&track=sph">Image by storyset</a> on Freepik
+image: post_8.jpg
-image: 4905827-min.jpg
+caption: <a href="https://www.freepik.com/free-vector/data-extraction-concept-illustration_12079896.htm#query=data&from_query=dataframe&position=8&from_view=search&track=sph">Image by storyset</a>
 ---

 In this post I will show you how to extract data from a xls document.
 Therefore datas will be transform into a html table and load into a sql database.